Table of Contents

 - Cytotoxic drugs such as pentamidine and vacor cause direct toxicity to the pancreatic islet cells.

 Initially, the damage is minimal and it is not clinically evident.
 The pancreas responds by regenerating new islet cells and there is a reduced need for insulin, a stage known as ‘honeymoon phase’.
-However, a damage of greater than 80 % is manifested as the signs and symptoms of juvenile diabetes.
+However, damage of greater than 80 % is manifested as the signs and symptoms of juvenile diabetes.
 The destruction could take as little as 3 years in young children or up to 10 years in adolescents.

 Insulin is important in the regulation of plasma glucose levels and depletion in the level of insulin triggers the conversion of stored glycogen into glucose causing hyperglycemia.